tomvanbraeckel/yamcs.github.com/docs/server/Stream_Archive.md

 Although not enforced by Yamcs, it is usual to have the time as part of the primary key.

-On the basic stream archive structure, Yamcs pre-defines a few table types for storing data at higher level of abstractions
+On the basic stream archive structure, Yamcs pre-defines a few table types for storing data at higher level of abstractions.
+These are Packet telemetry, Events, Command history, Alarms and Parameters and are described in the next sections.

 ## Packet telemetry
 The below definition (created inside the XtceTmRecorder service) will create a table that uses the generation time and sequence number as primary key.
 That means that if a packet has the same time and sequence number as another packet already in the archive, it will not be stored (considered duplicate).